Candidates

 • Solid foundation in computer science

-• Proficiency in programming languages like Python and R
+• Proficiency in languages like Python and R programming

 • Deep understanding of machine learning techniques